Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-07.md

 * What are some examples of laws that undermine human flourishing?

-2. The Good being Prior to the Right
+2. The Good being Prior to the Right.

 * Right $\rightarrow$ good